 - scraps of rebar left lying around the job site

 All workers should be able to recognize when rebar becomes a hazard.
-Housekeeping is important!
-Pick up scrap rebar to prevent trip hazards.
+Good housekeeping is essential.
+Scrap rebar should be picked up promptly to prevent trip hazards.

 OSHA Standard 1926.25(a) During the course of construction, alteration, or repairs, form and scrap lumber with protruding nails, and all other debris, shall be kept cleared from work areas, passageways, and stairs, in and around buildings or other structures.

-Limit access to the work area where formwork, protruding rebar, and rebar cages are present.
-For rebar that presents an impalement hazard, sufficient guarding must be in place.
+Access to work areas where formwork, protruding rebar, or rebar cages are present should be limited.
+When rebar presents an impalement hazard, sufficient guarding must be installed.

-Place mushroom caps on rebar to prevent cuts, abrasions, and other minor injuries when working at grade and there is no impalement hazard.
-Plastic mushroom caps that are not reinforced with steel are not adequate enough to protect against impalement.
+Mushroom caps may be used on rebar to prevent cuts, abrasions, and other minor injuries when working at grade and there is no impalement hazard.
+Plastic mushroom caps that are not reinforced with steel are not adequate to protect against impalement.

 The most important OSHA standard that specifically applies to rebar states: